Sridhar Rangayan: Early life and career

-Sridhar Rangayan is a graduate of National Institute of Technology Karnataka and has a Post-graduate in Design from Industrial Design Centre, IIT Bombay, specializing in Visual Communication.
+Sridhar Rangayan is a graduate of National Institute of Technology Karnataka and has a Post-graduate in design from Industrial Design Centre, IIT Bombay, specializing in Visual Communication.
 Sridhar Rangayan worked with the National Institute for the Hearing Handicapped as Mass Media Officer and then for a while as a textile designer for an export firm, designing tapestries and carpets.

 In 1994 he attended a short course in film appreciation at the FTII, Pune.
 Thereafter he apprenticed with Indian directors like Sai Paranjpye on the film Papeeha and TV serial Hum Panchi Ek Chal Ke and Dev Benegal on his feature English, August.
-He wrote the screenplay and dialogues for Kalpana Lajmi's serial The Awakening (Doordarshan) and was the Associate Director for the serial Dawn (Star Plus).
+He wrote the screenplay and dialogues for Kalpana Lajmi's serial The Awakening (Doordarshan) and was the associate director for the serial Dawn (Star Plus).
 Both these were produced by Bhupen Hazarika, the Assamese music director and singer.

 From 1999 to 2002, Rangayan scripted and directed several television series like Rishtey and Gubbare for (Zee TV), Kagaar for (Sahara TV) and Krisshna Arjun, Kahani Jurrm Ki for (Star Plus).
 His serial Pyar Ki Kashti Mein for Star One (2004) was the first Indian serial to be entirely shot on a cuiseliner (SuperStar Virgo) and also in Singapore and Malaysia.

 In 2001 he founded his production company Solaris Pictures along with his partner Saagar Gupta, a writer and art director.
-The company is perhaps the only production company in India to specialise in production of gay themed films.
+The company is perhaps the only production company in India to specialize in production of gay themed films.
 For his company, Rangayan scripted, produced and directed 'India's first film on drag queens' Gulabi Aaina which came 9 years after India's first gay film, Riyad Vinci Wadia's Bomgay.
 Gulabi Aaina has screened at more than 70 international film festivals and won several awards.
 This film, which is a sensitive portrayal of the marginalised community of Indian transsexuals, has become part of libraries and academic course work in US universities.